thereisonlywe/thereisonlywe-salat/README.md

 imam.begin();
 ```
 4. Notes
-Think twice before implementing this on Android; it is very easy to lose audio focus.
+Think twice before using PrayerImam on Android; it is very easy to lose audio focus.

 **Check "doc" folder for a complete methods overview.**